Murder of Marie Wilks: Appeals

 Defending the conviction at the appeal, the prosecution said that the video had not been handed to any of the lawyers because it was considered unreliable, that it was a marginal part of the inquiry, and because the "sham" hypnosis video had in any case been made without the authorisation of the lead detective.
 The detectives who managed the investigation had already been cleared of misconduct in not disclosing the video tape.
-The Crown argued that, although the video should have been disclosed, it would not have been of any value anyway as Clarke was in a "hyper-suggestive" state and the overly-keen-to-help man was clearly being coaxed by the hypnotist in the video.
-The court also heard that even without the evidence of Clarke, there remained enough evidence to convict him and that it was an "entirely safe conviction".
-Dozens of other witnesses had also reported seeing a blonde man who looked similar to Browning driving this same car, and one had been able to identify the first two letters of the numberplate being "C7", which matched Browning's numberplate of C754VAD.
-Browning's car was still the only C7-registered Renault 25 car out of nearly 500 in the country that could not have been in the vicinity of the murder that day.
-Clarke had also still insisted the car was a C-registered vehicle with C as the first letter on the numberplate, which partly corroborated the other witness's sighting of the numberplate starting C7.
-The hypnotist in the video went on to unsuccessfully attempt to hypnotise infamous killer Myra Hindley into remembering where she had buried one of her victims.
+The Crown argued that, although the video should have been disclosed, it would not have been of any value anyway, as Clarke had been in a "hyper-suggestive" state and the overly-keen-to-help man was clearly being coaxed by the hypnotist in the video.
+The court also heard that even without the evidence of Clarke, there remained enough evidence to convict Browning, and that it was an "entirely safe conviction".
+Dozens of other witnesses had also reported seeing a blond man who looked similar to Browning driving this same car, and one had been able to identify the first two letters of the numberplate being "C7", which matched Browning's numberplate of C754VAD.
+Browning's car was still the only C7-registered Renault 25 car out of the nearly 500 known to be in the country that could have been in the vicinity of the murder that day.
+Clarke had continued to maintain that the car was a C-registered vehicle with C as the first letter on the numberplate, which partly corroborated the other witness's sighting of the numberplate starting C7.

-Lord Chief Justice Taylor gave opinion that if the hypnosis evidence had been included in the original trial, he could not be sure that the verdict would have remained the same.
+Lord Chief Justice Taylor gave opinion that if the hypnosis evidence had been included in the original trial, he could not be certain that the verdict would have remained the same.
 The appeal was therefore narrowly granted and, in May 1994, Browning was freed, although he was not declared innocent.
-The judges also did not find that there was any bad faith in relation to any officer of the West Mercia Police.
-West Mercia Police said they were "surprised and disappointed" by the Court of Appeal's decision and added there were no new lines of inquiry which pointed to anyone other than Browning having committed the crime.
-Marie's husband said he was "totally gutted" by the decision and said it was "the second worst day of my life".
+The judges also did not find that there was any bad faith in relation to any officer of the West Mercia Constabulary.
+West Mercia Constabulary said they were "surprised and disappointed" by the Court of Appeal's decision, and added that there were no new lines of inquiry which pointed to anyone other than Browning having committed the crime.
+Wilks's widower remarked that he was "totally gutted" by the decision and said it was "the second worst day of my life".